-Still unhappy with my body, I hired a trainer who introduced me to “clean eating."
-Within four days, I had my first binge, and within eight months, I was sitting in a therapist's office as he told me I was bulimic.
+So I hired a trainer who introduced me to “clean eating."
+Within four days, I had my first binge, and within eight months, I was sitting in a therapist's office hearing him say I was bulimic.

 I became a trainer myself - an award-winning trainer and nutrition & wellness coach for over 8 years.
 I also started competing in figure (a division of bodybuilding) and became a nationally qualified champion figure athlete.